Seborrheic Dermatitis

 What is Seborrheic Dermatitis?

-It can affect people of all ages, but most often is seen in infants and older adults.
-In infants it is often called “cradle cap” and usually goes away on its own within a few months.
+It can affect people of all ages, but most often is seen in infants (called “cradle cap”) and older adults.
 In adults, it can be triggered by many things including cold, dry weather or stress.
+It can also be associated with oily skin/hair and some neurologic conditions like Parkinson’s.

-It can also be associated with oily skin or hair and some neurologic conditions like Parkinson’s.
-It is not completely understood why certain people have this condition, but it is thought to be related to a yeast which lives on everyone’s skin as well as excess release of oil from the skin.
-It is thought that people with seborrheic dermatitis are more reactive to the yeast than people without the condition, resulting in the inflammation and flaking which is associated with it.
+This condition is thought to be related to a yeast, which lives on everyone’s skin, and the excess release of oil from the skin.
+Individuals with seborrheic dermatitis may be more reactive to the yeast, resulting in the inflammation and flaking associated with it.

-How do you treat it?
+How do you treat it:

-so we usually recommend limiting the use of these to flare up periods only and for a maximum of approximately 2 weeks per month.
+Treatments are not intended to cure, but to manage the disease especially during flares.
+Typical treatments consist of medicated shampoos, topical corticosteroids*, and/or topical antifungal medications.
 It is usually very helpful to use a medicated shampoo to wash the scalp and even the face on a regular basis to help prevent flare ups.
-Because this

 Ingredients to look for in medicated shampoos

-• Zinc Pyrithione (ie. Head and Shoulders)
+Zinc Pyrithione (ie. Head and Shoulders)

-• Selenium Sulfide (ie. Selsun Blue)
+Selenium Sulfide (ie. Selsun Blue)

-• Salicyclic Acid (ie. Neutrogena T-sal)
+Salicyclic Acid (ie. Neutrogena T-sal)

-• Coal Tar (ie. Neutrogena T-gel)
+Coal Tar (ie. Neutrogena T-gel)

-• Ketoconazole (ie. Nizoral)
+Ketoconazole (ie. Nizoral)

-• Tea Tree Oil
+Tea Tree Oil

 This is a very common skin condition that is frequently part of a hair loss evaluation.
 It is characterized by redness and scaling occurring in regions where the oil (sebaceous) glands are very active.
 Any severe inflammation of the scalp can cause hair loss and should be considered in the work up.